For the Best and Worst Decisions from Week 4 we’re going to focus on special teams and player execution…

 Based on our Edj Power Indexes (EPIs), heading into this game the Lions were a slight underdog.
 And, attempting a 1-PAT in this situation would have been playing for overtime, where the game essentially resets, and they remain an underdog.
 The Lions decision shows they were playing to win the game in regulation.

-Below is an overview of the analytics behind attempting a 2-PAT after cutting deficit to 8 points… Note: It’s important to keep in mind that regardless of this PAT decision (1-PAT or 2-PAT) and execution result (success or failure), DET still needs to score another TD to win (or tie) the game and NFL teams are expected to convert 2-PAT attempts more than 50% of the time.
+Below is an overview of the analytics behind attempting a 2-PAT after cutting deficit to 8 points… Note: It’s important to keep in mind that regardless of this PAT decision (1-PAT or 2-PAT) and execution result (success or failure), DET still needs to score another TD to win (or tie) the game and NFL teams are expected to convert 2-PAT attempts just under 50% of the time.

 Let’s take a closer look at the three most likely options: